Graduate Program in Cultural Anthropology: Critical Interventions in Theory and Ethnography (CITE)

 PROGRAM IN CRITICAL INTERVENTIONS IN THEORY AND ETHNOGRAPHY (CITE)

-The CITE faculty undertake field research in Bolivia, Brazil, Canada, China, Israel, Kenya, Mexico, Mozambique, Nepal, Peru, Puerto Rico, Tanzania, Trinidad, the United States, and Zimbabwe as well as conduct multi-sited fieldwork, allowing them to track interconnections among peoples and places resulting from global flows.
+The CITE faculty undertake field research in Bolivia, Brazil, Canada, China, Dominican Republic, Israel, Kenya, Mozambique, Peru, Puerto Rico, Spain, Tanzania, Trinidad, the United States, and Zimbabwe as well as conduct multi-sited fieldwork, allowing them to track interconnections among peoples and places resulting from global flows.

 CITE’S SPECIFIC STRENGTHS